Cleaning Up Your Online Profile: 6 Handy Tips

 Share this post:

-In an increasingly digital world, managing your online activity has never been so important.
-Long gone are the days when your physical meeting with an employer was the first impression you made.
-Nowadays, the very first indicator of your suitability for a job role is in your online profile.
+Managing your online activity is important.
+With COVID-19, your first meeting with an employer is likely to be virtual.
+That means the first indicator of your suitability for a job role is in your online profile.

-Considering this, we’ve shared our top 6 tips to make sure the first impression you make when applying for work experience, is always a positive one.
+Considering this, we’ve shared 6 top tips to make sure the first impression you make when applying for work experience, is always a positive one.

 1. Review your privacy settings

 According to a recent CareerBuilder study, 70% of employers now use social media to screen candidates.
-Making sure any personal posts remain private is a must!
+So, having personal social media posts available for anyone to see is not ideal.

 Know anybody whose profile might need a 'digital detoxing'?